 One said, “Still go if the forecast is not finite.
 We went during Dorian a few years ago and it was the best Disney experience we ever had.
 Disney goes above and beyond to make sure everyone has a great experience.
 Hurricane paths can change so quickly – Go to Disney still!
 Especially after you spend months planning for your trip!”

 OK, so most readers recommended still going to Disney World, even if the forecast looks threatening.
 But we had a few who really recommended rescheduling for better weather!

 One reader said, “Don’t go to Florida during hurricane season… works every time!”
 If you’re not excited about walking in the rain or riding out bad weather, it might be best to reschedule your trip.
 Remember, you can reschedule for free if Orlando issues a hurricane warning within 7 days of your arrival!

-If you’re heading to Disney in the next few days, make sure to keep an eye out for news about Tropical Storm Elsa!
+If you’re heading to Disney in the next few days, make sure to keep an eye out for news about Tropical Depression 9!
 Right now, you can just expect some wind and rain.
 And keep following DFB for more news and tips!

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!

 Would you go to Disney World in a storm?
 Let us know in the comments!